ExclusiveDisjunction/NodesGraph/README.md

 It uses a keyboard based interface for interacting with the program.

 # Selecting Nodes & Connections(Links)
-1. There are two ways to select nodes and connections:
+1. There are three ways to select nodes and connections:
    1. Press 1-9 to select their corresponding node.
    2. Press 'N' or 'n' to tell the program you are typing a number that is more than one chararacter, and then type the number you want.
 You can use backspace for this.
 When finished, press the RETURN or ENTER key to process the number.
+   3. Select the target node with the mouse pointer/touch.
+(NODES ONLY, NOT CONNECTIONS)
-   3. If the number you typed in is not currently exisiting, the program will give you an error.
+   PS: If the number you typed in is not currently exisiting, the program will give you an error.
 2. With nodes selected you can preform the other operations in the program.
-3. Selected nodes/connections will show up as white on the screen.
+3. Selected nodes/connections will show up with a white border on the screen.
 4. With a Connection/Link or a Node connected, you can press the DELETE key to remove it.
 (NOTE: Deleting a node will remove all of it's connections as well.)

 # Modes & How they are used